Charles Calveley Foss

 Brigadier Charles Calveley Foss, VC, CB, DSO (9 March 1885 – 9 April 1953) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 A professional soldier in the British Army, he was awarded the VC in 1915 for his actions during the Battle of Neuve Chapelle.

 Early life

 Charles Foss was born on 9 March 1885 in Kobe, Japan.
 His father, Reverend Hugh James Foss, was the Bishop of Osaka.
 His mother, from Chester, died when he was around the age of nine.
 He was educated in England, where he attended Marlborough College.
-In 1904, he was commissioned into the British Army's Bedfordshire Regiment having spent the two years prior at Royal Military Academy at Sandhurst in Berkshire.
+In 1904, he was commissioned into the British Army's Bedfordshire Regiment having spent the two years prior at the Royal Military College at Sandhurst in Berkshire.
 Posted to the regiment's 2nd Battalion, in 1912 he was promoted to captain.